-.
-Do you ever communicate by text or other ways with fathers you have met at [B3 ]?
+E4.
+Do you ever communicate by text or other ways with fathers you have met at [B3 intervention ]?

-Yes
+Yes [End survey]

-No
+No [End Survey]

-.
-Have you hung out with your [] friends since [day of the week]?
+E5.
+Have you hung out with your [B3 intervention] friends since [last day of the week]?

-Yes
+Yes [End Survey]

-No
+No [End Survey]

 END SURVEY MESSAGE: Thanks for your answers!
 Have a great week!
+Your $5 gift code will be emailed in the next two days, or texted to you later today.

-Survey Web Link Text
+Text Survey Web Link Text (http://B3textmessage.mdrc.org)

 Hello!

 Welcome to the Building Bridges and Bonds study (B3) website.
-You may remember agreeing to participate in this study when you enrolled in services at [B3 PROGRAM NAME].
-One part of the study is answering a few questions sent to your mobile phone to learn about your opinions of the program.
-The questions will be sent to you through text message and you will have multiple answers to choose from that best describe your experience.
+You may remember agreeing to participate in this study when you enrolled in services at your local parenting and/or employment services provider.
+One part of the study is answering a few questions sent to your cell phone to learn about your opinions of the program.
+The questions will be sent to you by text message and you can choose from multiple answers to best describe your experience.

-You will be asked to answer one short survey about once a week for no more than 6 total surveys.
-Each survey includes no more than 6 questions and answering the questions will take no more than 5 minutes each time.
-When eligible, you will receive $5 for completing a survey, getting up to $20 total for completing all of the surveys.
-You will receive the money with an electronic gift card either by text message or email, your choice, after completing the eligible surveys.
+You will be asked to answer one short survey about once a week for no more than 5 total surveys.
+Each survey includes no more than 8 questions.
+Answering the questions will take no more than 6 minutes each time.
+You will receive $5 for completing a survey, getting up to $25 total for completing all of the surveys.
+You will receive the money with an electronic Visa gift card either by text message or email, your choice, after completing the surveys.
+You can redeem the money for up to one year.

-Answering the mobile survey is your choice.
-There are no penalties if you decide to not take the surveyStandard messaging rates apply., or skip one or more questions.
+Answering the survey is your choice.
+There are no penalties if you decide to not take the survey.
+You can text “STOP” to opt out of any survey you receive.
+Standard messaging rates apply.
 Your participation in this survey is completely voluntary.

 Your name will not be included in any written reports and your responses will be kept private to the extent permitted by law.

-MDRC is conducting the B3 study on behalf of ACF.
+MDRC is conducting the B3 study on behalf of The Administration for Children and Families (ACF), a division of the Department of Health and Human Services.
 ACF obtained Office of Management and Budget approval for the collection of this information.

-If you have any questions or concerns, please contact the B3 study team at B3@mdrc.org or INSERT PHONE.
+If you have any questions or concerns, please contact the B3 study team at B3@mdrc.org or 1-855-907-6703 .